-FHA Home Inspection Guidelines: Updated for 2013
+FHA Home Inspection Checklist and Guidelines: 2014 Update

 Reader Question: “I have heard that a lot of borrowers these days are using FHA home loans to buy a house.
 My home is about twenty years old, and I want to make sure it will ‘pass muster’ with the inspector.
 How can I make sure my house will pass inspection for one of these loans?
-What are the basic FHA home inspection guidelines and requirements in 2013?
+What are the basic FHA home inspection guidelines and requirements in 2014?
 Is there a checklist I can use?
 Any help would be much appreciated.”

 If you do a Google search for FHA home inspection guidelines, you probably won’t find what you need.
 At least not right away.
 That’s because HUD uses different terminology.
 They refer to these as property and valuation requirements.
-The part you need has an even more esoteric name — it’s called the “valuation analysis for single-family dwellings.”
+The handbook you need has an even more esoteric name — it’s called the “valuation analysis for single-family dwellings.”
 You never would’ve thought to Google that, would you?

-Overview of 2013 FHA Inspection Guidelines
+Overview of 2014 FHA Inspection Guidelines

 - Heat / Electrical — The electrical system can use either fuses or circuit breakers, as long as it’s properly rated with no exposed wiring.
 The house must have a main shut-off breaker that cuts all power to the house.
 All rooms must be heated in some way (this does not include hallways).
 If you’re using a wood stove as a heat source in one of the rooms, the stove must be permanently mounted and capable of sustaining at least 50 degrees Fahrenheit.